Frequently Asked Questions (FAQs)

 The confirmation refers to the “individual duration of study pursuant to certificate of enrollment”.
 This means that if you studied during the official “covid semesters” (SS 20, WS 20/21, SS 21 and WS 21/22), these semesters are mentioned as such in your certificate of enrollment and count as zero.
 You need to submit your certificate of enrollment together with the confirmation at the Immigrations Office.
 Hence, the officers there will deduct the covid semesters from your duration of studies.

 This is a serious issue!
-Please note that the deadline for submitting your original bachelor’s certificate (1 year after the beginning of your studies) cannot be extended under any circumstances.
+Please note that the deadline for submitting your original bachelor’s certificate (1 year after the beginning of your master’s studies) cannot be extended under any circumstances.
 This deadline is imposed on the university by the Bavarian law, which means that no person at FAU can change, adapt or overrule it.

 If you fear that you might not be able to submit your original degree certificate in time, it is crucial that you apply for several other English-taught master’s programs at FAU as well as for English-taught master’s programs at other German universities so that you have a backup plan.
-Your study visa is tied to your student status.
+Your residence permit for study purposes is tied to your student status.
 Hence, if you lose your enrollment status in our Medical Engineering program due to your missing certificate, you will also lose your visa and become “illegal”.
 This means that you have to leave Germany and the Schengen area immediately.

 You can find an overview of all English-taught programs at FAU here.
 This database contains all study programs taught at all German universities.